-Biodegradable plastics are mostly used in the packaging sector about 59% of the market share followed by other sector, 13% of agriculture and horticulture and 9% of consumer goods (Hilton et al., 2020).
-Provision of the effective collection system for biodegradable and compostable materials is very essential and can significantly increase effectiveness of bio-waste management infrastructure.
+Biodegradable plastics are mostly used in the packaging sector and account for about 59% of the total market share.
+Other major sectors include agriculture and horticulture, and consumer goods - 13% and

+9 %, respectively (Hilton et al., 2020).
+Provision of the effective collection system for biodegradable and compostable materials is very essential and can significantly increase the effectiveness of bio-waste management infrastructure.

-1.3 Biobased plastics application areas
+1.3 Bio-based plastics application areas